esphome/esphome-docs/components/lvgl.rst

         widgets:
           - ...

+.. _lvgl-wgt-tiv:

 ``tileview``
 ************

-The tileview is a container object whose elements (called tiles) can be arranged in grid form.
+The tileview is a container object whose elements, called tiles, can be arranged in grid form.
 A user can navigate between the tiles by dragging or swiping.
 Any direction can be disabled on the tiles individually to not allow moving from one tile to another.

 If the Tile view is screen sized, the user interface resembles what you may have seen on smartwatches.